EliteFarmers/Bot/README.md

 ---
 ### /verify
 Link your Minecraft account so you no longer need to specify your player name!
+In order for this to work you must have your discord linked on Hypixel.
+Run the same command again to remove the link.

 **Usage:** `/verify` `[playerName]: <ign>`